TomLippincott/kws_pipeline/README.md

 Right now, I believe everything is working up until the very final "scoring" action, which is BABEL12_Scorer/BABEL13_Scorer/KWSEval.py or something similar, depending on which version you look at.

+There is a first attempt at scoring, which you can see as the commented code at the end of site_scons/kws_tools.py and the final two comments at the end of SConstruct.
+It doesn't work, but a fair number of the ugly boilerplate that will be necessary, such as a bunch of Perl libraries, have been installed under /export/projects/nlp/tools/overlay_fc11.